Ian-Blanshard/MP3-Climbing-Log/README.md

 #### Homepage

-The homepage features the hero image, this is present accross the whole site.
+The homepage features the hero image, this is present across the whole site.

-The homepage is the first page the user is presented with when visiting the site, it contains three cards, one has a short explaination of the site, one prompts them to create a user profile and the other to log in if they already have an account.
+The homepage is the first page the user is presented with when visiting the site, it contains three cards, one has a short explanation of the site, one prompts them to create a user profile and the other to log in if they already have an account.
 Both of these options are also displayed for quick access on the navbar.

 Once the user is logged in the cards then change one for creating a new session, one for viewing all their sessions and one contains a list of up to 10 of their recent sessions with a link to view the session charts/graphs.